staticx288/SMART-Admin/docs/Testing-Node-Stations-Modules/SMART-StandardsNodeVerifier-Framework.md

-# 🏛 SMART-StandardsNodeEnforcer Framework
+# 🏛 SMART-StandardsNodeVerifier Framework

 **Enforce the Standard.
 Nothing More.
 Nothing Less.**

-SMART-StandardsNodeEnforcer ensures that all operations at the station level align strictly with required **industry**, **client**, or **internal standards**.
+SMART-StandardsNodeVerifier ensures that all operations at the station level align strictly with required **industry**, **client**, or **internal standards**.
 It is not responsible for interpreting test logic, compliance procedures, or quality enforcement.
 Its only job is to validate that the correct **standard file is present and intact**, and to log that fact permanently.

 ---